Whether it’s an executive suite from a fancy hotel, a friend’s pod or a high-end lounge, certain elements add up to the warmth of an area.

 Do you live with kids and pets at home?
 These little, lovely creatures will cause a lot of suffering to your rug.
 Thus, you must choose an area rug made of materials that can handle the stress and dirt such as a flat weave rug.

-Do you have time and resource to maintain high-pile rugs?
+Do you have time and resources to maintain high-pile rugs?
 Or would it take eons before you can hang them outside for some old-fashion beating?

 Be realistic with choosing an area rug for your place.
 Not only that it should complement the existing items in the room but it should also gel well with your lifestyle and amount your resources you are willing to spend.